jugglinmike/ariadriver/README.md

 - the practice of accessibility-driven testing would be recognized by more developers and (thanks to the language-agnostic design of the WebDriver protocol) usable from more projects
+- operations would be more efficient because fewer instructions would have to be sent "over the wire" of the WebDriver protocol

 ## License